-- 5.11 The station forecourt would function as a public transport interchange for all modes of public transport and would be transformed into a showpiece station square framed by new buildings. - 5.12 The new multi-storey car park would increase the levels of parking at the station and the footbridge across the railway would provide better linkages within the town creating a new high profile pedestrian and cycle route running from the station to the eastern suburbs. - 5.13 The Masterplan provides flexibility for regeneration proposals adjacent to the station.
+- 5.11 The station forecourt would function as a public transport interchange for all modes of public transport and would be transformed into a station square framed by new buildings, providing a new public space in the town centre. - 5.12 The new multi-storey car park would increase the levels of parking at the station and the footbridge across the railway would provide better linkages within the town creating a new high profile pedestrian and cycle route running from the station to the eastern part of the town and mobility impaired access to the station platforms.